 There are 6 universal hair color choices to choose from and each kit comes with liquid color, color activator, 2 pairs of gloves, a cleansing wipe, samples of shampoo and conditioner, and instructions.

 Watch this video to see how easy it is!

 Do you color your own hair?
-Are non-toxic ingredients important to you?
+Are non-toxic ingredients in your beauty products important to you?
 Please leave a comment below.